luozichen/Isovector-Polarimeter-Dev/README.md

 ## 📅 Development Log

+### May 2026
+* **2026-05-02:**
+    * Designed the mechanical coupling needed for characterization of cylindrical detectors.
+    * Printed the mechanical coupling needed for characterization of cylindrical detectors.
+(PETG basic)
+* **2026-05-01:**
+    * The premanufactured detectors are long and thin in shape, roughly 1:4 sized cylinders.
+Since in the actual experiment, they are placed facing towards the beam (radially), we must measure the jitter and energy calibration through cosmic ray data that passes through similar trajectories.
+    * Stacking multiple detectors (like using 4 fold coincidence again) is very unfeasible.
+Awkwardly long and thin stack, with poor yield.
+    * The premanufactured detectors are cylindrical in shape, where the signal/hv lines are connected to the PMT, and then connected to the scintillator in one direction.
+    * Observed that the detector's scintillator is a relatively flat disc near the end of the cylinder.
+The actual scintillator does not account for a lot of the height.
+    * Lots of wasted space if we use an ultra long "four fold telescope".
+This length is unsuitable for accurate measurements.
+And the small cross section makes yield very very low.
+    * Decided that instead of using rigious method like my own detector's calibration, we should use a pair of detectors instead.
+Two detectors facing each other, scintillator side.
+    * From top to bottom: wires (A) -> PMT (A) -> Scintillator (A) -> Scintillator (B) -> PMT (B) -> Wire (B).
+    * We characterise 4 cylindrical detectors.
+4-choose-2 to yield 6 detectors pairs, and we do similar analysis as my own detectors, just that this time it's just 2 fold coincidence.
+    * Planning.
+In order to secure two detectors together during my testing, I would need to print a casing, (tube of hollow diameter 50mm, matching the cylindrical detector's diameter).
+### April 2026
+* **2026-04-02:**
+    * Midterm defense.

 ### March 2026

+* **2026-03-30:**
+    * Energy Recalibration and Jitter calculation for different working voltages.
+* **2026-03-29:**
+    * Data Acquisition.
+800V, 2000 events.
+Det configuration 1243.
+    * Data Acquisition.
+800V, 2000 events.
+Det configuration 1342.
+* **2026-03-28:**
+    * Data Acquisition.
+800V, 2000 events.
+Det configuration 2143.
+    * Data Acquisition.
+800V, 2000 events.
+Det configuration 1234.
 * **2026-03-27:**
     * Data Acquisition.
 800V, 2000 events.
 Det configuration 3124.
     * Data Acquisition.
 800V, 2000 events.
 Det configuration 2134.